mvolkmann/blog/src/zig.md

 For example, if the variable `foo` is unused, the line `_ = foo;` will be added immediately after its declaration.

+If running a Zig program results in a stack trace that doesn't contain any lines in the code that you wrote, try running it again with the `freference-trace` command-line option.

 ## Style

 Zig has an official {% aTargetBlank